liferay/liferay-docs/devGuide/en/chapters/12-marketplace.markdown

 ### Develop Your Plugin [](id=develop-your-plugin-for-security-liferay-portal-6-2-dev-guide-en)

 Start creating your plugin the way you normally would.
-Design your application, write code, unit test your code, have users beta test your code.
-In essence, do everything you normally would do.
+Design your application, write code, unit test your code, and have users beta test your app.
+In essence, do everything you would normally do.
 Do all of this with the Plugin Security Manager disabled via your plugin's `liferay-plugin-package.properties` file:

 	security-manager-enabled=false